Frequently asked questions about the former Marrickville Hospital site

 What land, and how much, will be retained by Council?

-Council will retain ownership of land upon which the community new library and community hub, open space and car parking will be constructed.
+Council will retain ownership of land upon which the community new library and community spaces, open space and car parking will be constructed.

 The proposal includes a "Leased Area".
 What will this be used for?